12 Reasons Why Watermelon Dischidia Leaves are Yellowing and How to Fix Them

 8. Cold drafts

-Keep your Dischidia ovata away from cold drafts from windy doors, drafts windows and other cold areas to prevent cold temperatures.
-Maintain an average warmth of 18-260C.
+Keep your Dischidia ovata away from sources of cold drafts like windy doors, drafts windows and others to maintain a warmth of 18-260C.
 Usually, a room temperature that is comfortable for you is ideal for the plant.
-Check out this guide on understanding temperature for houseplants.

-Dischidia ovata is prone to root-rot which is enahnced by soggy soil.
+Dischidia ovata is prone to root-rot which is enhanced by soggy soil.
 The disease is indicated by wilted, discolored and yellowing leaves which eventually drop and die.
-When the soil is soggy, the oxygen concentration in the soil is reduced which causes the roots to die.
-Once the roots die, they cannot take up water and nutrients to the leaves.
-The leaves begin to yellow and eventually die.

-If the Dischidia ovata is root bound, the roots have filled the pot and there is very little soil to hold water when you water.
-Therefore, the plant cannot take up water and nutrients needed for making food for energy to the leaves.
+When the plant is pot-bound, the roots have filled the pot and there is very little soil to hold water when you water.
+Therefore, the plant cannot take up enough water and nutrients needed for making food for energy.
 Lack of adequate food causes the plant to begin dying which starts from the leaves which turn yellow and die.

 11. Repotting Shock

-Repotting Watermelon Dischidia may cause it some shock which may lead to some leaves wilting and turn yellow before it can adjust the new growing conditions.
+Repotting may cause it some shock which may lead to some leaves wilting and turn yellow before it can adjust the new growing conditions.

 12. Aging

-The older lower leaves of Dischidia ovata will naturally, turn yellow and die to give room for growth of new leaves.
+The older lower leaves on Dischidia ovata will naturally, turn yellow and die to give room for growth of new leaves.

 Remove the yellow leaves to maintain the plant neat and tidy.
 Trim the bare stems at the beginning of the growing season and use them to propagate new plants.